 The following is a basic implementation that uses the default settings for every option.

 This sample is provided for instructional value rather than functionality.
-As an exercise, you may want to try changing the SCCOPT_GRAPHIC_TYPE option so it outputs a different graphic type.
+The output format is always TIF.
+As an exercise, you may want to try changing the EXOpenExport() call in the application so that it outputs a different graphic type.

 This application was designed to facilitate the testing of the software and should not be assumed to be of commercial quality.